d2l-ai/d2l-en/chapter_recurrent-neural-networks/sequence.md

 of sensor readings that might be available to climate scientists.
 In such cases, we might create training datasets by randomly sampling subsequences of some predetermined length.
-More often, our data arrive as a collection of sequences.
+More often, our data arrives as a collection of sequences.
 Consider the following examples:
 (i) a collection of documents, each represented as its own sequence of words,